mahesh-singh/dsa-leetcode/README.md

    1. if neighbor node is already cloned (in map) - append it to clone node
    2. else, create a clone node, add clone node into map, run the dfs on neighbor node

+Mistakes
+//Didn't notice constrains which says `1 <= Node.val <= 100` this reduce the need to creating map, it can done via array of 101 size
+//Naming mistakes
+// range on slice, first return is index, second is stored value

 Approach #2 BFS
 1. Take a clone node and map, node which are cloned keep adding into the map